leopoldch/chessmind/README.md

 # chessmind

 Rust implementation of a simple chess engine.
 This crate contains the core engine logic used by the Firefox extension in `firefox_extension/`.
+The engine keeps a transposition table backed by an LRU cache to reuse previous evaluations and speed up searches.

 ## Building